microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/readme.md

 3. Store CA certificate for the MQTT broker on the Sequans module in slot 19 (arbitrary, but this is what the library uses).
 This can be done with the `AT+SQNSNVW="certificate",19,<certificate length><CR><LF><certificate data>` command.

-4. Enable this configuration: `AT+SQNSPCFG=1,2,"0xC02B",5,19,0,0,"","",1`.
+4. Enable this configuration: `AT+SQNSPCFG=1,2,"0xC02B",1,19,0,0,"","",1`.
 Have a look at Seqans' AT command reference for more details around this command.

-5. Optional: If we want to use MQTT without the ECC we can enable a separate security profile at place 2: `AT+SQNSPCFG=2,2,"0xC02F",5,18,5,5,"","",0`, but then certificates has to be loaded into the sequans modem for this.
+5. Optional: If we want to use MQTT without the ECC we can enable a separate security profile at place 2: `AT+SQNSPCFG=2,2,"0xC02F",1,18,5,5,"","",0`, but then certificates has to be loaded into the sequans modem for this.
 Note that we use aes here.
-This is regular certificates which are generated in the AWS console when onboarding a device there.
-Also note that we use place 5 for certificate and private key and 18 for CA.
+This is regular certificates which are generated in the AWS console when onboarding a device there as well as its root certificate which is downloaded when one runs the connect package (gets downloaded from AWS).
+Also note that we use place 5 for certificate and private key and 18 for CA. Remember to check the policy for which thingname is allowed and such.

 ### HTTPS

 For HTTPS we just use the bundled CA certificate(s) stored in the Sequans module.
-To make the security profile, issue the following: `AT+SQNSPCFG=3,,,5,2`.
-We utilise security profile ID 2 for HTTPS, since we reserve 1 to MQTT.
-We also use the CA at location 2, which is preloaded digicert certificate which comes with Sequans module. **todo: should we use this or another CA for http?**
+To make the security profile, issue the following: `AT+SQNSPCFG=3,2,"",1,1`.
+We utilise security profile ID 3 for HTTPS, since we reserve 1 and 2 to MQTT.
+We also use the CA at location 1, which is preloaded Verisign certificate which comes with the modem.